piotrpolak/spring-boot-data-fixtures/README.md

 Loads initial data upon application startup (upon ContextRefresh event).
-The starter benefits from Spring Boot [Auto-configuration](https://docs.spring.io/spring-boot/docs/current/reference/html/using-spring-boot.html#using-boot-auto-configuration) feature and it is automatically enabled once it added to classpath.
+The starter benefits from Spring Boot [Auto-configuration](https://docs.spring.io/spring-boot/docs/current/reference/html/using-spring-boot.html#using-boot-auto-configuration) feature and it is automatically enabled once it is added to the classpath.

 ## Usage

 Data fixtures are defined as beans implementing the [`DataFixture`](../../tree/master/src/main/java/ro/polak/springboot/datafixtures/DataFixture.java) interface.
-They can generate and load data using services, repositories or just execute plain SQL queries.
+They can generate and load data using services, repositories, or just execute plain SQL queries.

 Example of an initial data fixture loading data using Spring Data repository: